-Noncontrolling interests primarily relate to the charge (credit) attributable to LAZ-MD Holdings' ownership interest in the net income (loss) attributable to Lazard Group, amounts related to Edgewater and various LAM-related general partnership interests ("GPs") in limited partnerships held directly by certain of our LAM managing directors.
+Noncontrolling interests primarily relate to the charge (credit) attributable to amounts related to Edgewater and various LAM-related general partnership interests ("GPs") in limited partnerships held directly by certain of our LAM managing directors.
 See Note 15 of Notes to Consolidated Financial Statements for information regarding the Company's noncontrolling interests.